robot5000-design/ms2/documentation/final-testing.md

     Procedure:
     1. Start a new Quiz.
     2. Click Exit Quiz.
-    - Expected Result: A Reset Quiz Modal appears.
+    - Expected Result: A Reset Quiz Modal appears.  _PASS_
     3. Reset Modal has 2 buttons.
 No and Yes.
 Test both.
     - Expected Result: No should dismiss the modal.
-Yes should return to Quiz Options.
+Yes should return to Quiz Options. _PASS_

 - TC06